Verma314/implementing-scheme/README.md

 The purpose of this repo is,
 1. To get better at writing applications in Haskell.
 2. To learn about how to write interpreters quickly.
-3. As background material before reading/implementing more advanced compilers in haskell.
+3. As background material before reading/implementing more advanced compilers/interpreters in haskell, and compilers/interpreters in general.

 The only (small) added benefit of this repo is that the code here is broken down into modules, unlike in the book; and a comments on haskell functions that might be tricky have been added.
-It is a work in progress, I want to convert it into a ```stack``` project, improve modularity, adding libraries, etc.
+It is a work in progress, I want to convert it into a ```stack``` project, improve modularity, adding proper libraries, etc.

 # How to run the interpreter
 ```